SynapseMedia/nucleus/docs/guide/harvest.md

 ## Media

-Let's discuss multimedia resources and their collection using the types defined or predetermined by the SDK.
+Let's explore multimedia resources and how to collect them using the SDK's built-in types.

 In order to properly handle multimedia resources such as images, videos, music, text, and more, it is important to collect and categorize them using the appropriate types defined or provided by the SDK.
 These types allow for easy identification and handling of the resources during subsequent stages or processes in the pipeline.